boblogdev/bobsbakery/README.md

   * contains a 3x3 responsive grid with numerous Bob's Bakery products and small description underneath of what the product is.

 * Contact Page:-
   * contains a contact form which can be used for ordering or any other query.
+As part of form validation I have set the name, email and customer query fields to required.
+This prompts the user to enter details if they have been missed.
+The form can be submitted using the submit button which POSTS to https://formdump.codeinstitute.net and returns values entered.
   * the address of Bob's Bakery and directions from the A1, Gateshead Metro Interchange and Newcastle Central Station.
   * contains a functional Google Map embed of the location of Bob's bakery.
 In the future I could potentially add pins to the map to show the exact location, using JavaScript.

+In future implementations I intend to:-
+* add pins to the Google Embed page using JavaScript
+* use JavaScript and JSON to send customer orders via email(contact form) to build a more robust and intuitive order form. *Note: Not entirely sure if this possibly with the technologies chosen.

+## Accessibility

+Whilst coding the site I have ensured that the site is accesible for all.
+This is achieve by using:-

+* Using Google Dev tools to check contrast of items.
+* Using alt tags to describe the images on site.
+* Using semantic HTML

 ## Technologies Used